NDK22/mlproject/README.md

-# Student Performance Indicator End to End Machine Learning Project
+# Student Performance Indicator End-to-End Machine Learning Project

-This is a web application that predicts a student's math score based on various inputs such as gender, ethnicity, parental education level, lunch type, test preparation course, and scores in reading and writing.
+This is a web application that predicts a student's math score based on various inputs such as gender, ethnicity, parental education level, lunch type, test preparation course, and reading and writing scores.
 The application is built using Flask, a lightweight web framework for Python.

 ## Prerequisites

 - Python 3.8
 - pip (Python package installer)
-- AWS for Continuous Deployment and hosting
+- AWS  or Azure for Continuous Deployment and hosting

 ## Create a Virtual Environment